 While the government’s vision is to have driverless cars on the road by 2021, new research shows that 57% of UK citizens wouldn’t feel safe in an autonomous vehicle (AV).
 However, nearly two-thirds of respondents said they feel safe when flying aboard an airplane.

 What many respondents may not realize is pilots train in a similar manner to AV testing.
 Through the use of simulation, pilots undergo rigorous testing and training to ensure flight safety.
-Similarly, simulation enables autonomous driving systems to experience a huge number of scenarios to build confidence.
+Similarly, simulation enables autonomous driving systems to experience various situations in order to gradually increase its confidence.

 “For the government’s 2021 vision to become a reality, autonomous cars must not only ‘be’ safe, but also be perceived as safe by the public.” —Dr. Alvin Wilby, Vice President of Research, Innovation, and Technology at Thales UK

 The research also shows that 23% of the UK public feel apprehensive about the prospect of fully autonomous vehicles and 20% feel fearful.
 When it comes to autonomous aircraft, the number of people who feel fearful increases by 6%.
-Despite these concerns, 28% believe autonomous air vehicles will transport goods and people within the next ten years.
+Despite the apprehention, 28% of people believe autonomous airplanes will move goods and people within the next ten years.

 Dr. Wilby says, “We’ve reached a point where flying cars and pilotless planes no longer reside in science fiction.
 While it could take some time before we actually see fully autonomous large-scale commercial passenger flights, we feel that we are moving to single pilot operations (SPO), something we will see in the next ten to fifteen years.”